-The taxable gross weight of a vehicle is the total of:
+The taxable gross weight of a vehicle (other than a bus) is the total of:

 - 1. The actual unloaded weight of the vehicle fully equipped for service, - 2.
-The actual unloaded weight of any trailers or semitrailers (fully equipped for service) customarily used in combination with the vehicle, and - 3.
+The actual unloaded weight of any trailers or semitrailers fully equipped for service customarily used in combination with the vehicle, and - 3.
 The weight of the maximum load customarily carried on the vehicle and on any trailers or semitrailers customarily used in combination with the vehicle.